 Ruth from Oshkosh, WI

-Ruth participated in Week 4: Batter, and attempted the Lace Pancakes Challenge.
+Ruth participated in Week 7: Desserts, and attempted the Mini Mousse Cakes Challenge.
 Let's see how they did!

 How do you rate your baking performance?